-Well, xeriscape is not just rocks and cactus!
-Xeriscape basically means to create functional and beautiful low-water-use landscapes.
+The dictionary lists xeriscape as anWell, xeriscape is not just simply rocks and cactus!
+Xeriscape basically means to create a functional and beautiful low-water-use landscape.
 This is especially important here in the Phoenix desert, where some 70% of the water we use is used in the landscaping.
-So xeriscape can be thought of as “gardening consciously”…that is, know what you’re doing and why.
+So xeriscape can be thought of as “gardening consciously”…that is, know what you’re doing and why you are doing it.

 These terms are sometimes used interchangeably, but there’s a distinct difference between them.
 Compost is decomposing organic matter used to improve the soil, while mulch is used to cover the soil.
 In Phoenix gardens, compost is often used in vegetable gardens and non-native annual gardens to give our alkaline soils more acidity and increased nutrient.
 Mulch, on the other hand, is used to cover the soil to reduce heat and evaporation, prevent weeds, reduce erosion and improve appearance.
 Mulches can be organic (wood chips, dead leaves, straw) and will eventually decompose and change the soil—which is why they’re often confused with compost.
 Most often, here in Phoenix, we use an inorganic mulch, such as decomposed granite.

 Native and desert-adapted plants do not require amendments to be added to the soil or fertilizers to keep them growing.
-Plants are intelligent creatures and they’ll quickly figure out how to adapt to the soil.
+Plants are intelligent creatures and they’ll quickly figure out how to adapt to the soil around them.
 If they don’t, the Phoenix desert is probably not a good home for them.
 Any plants that we sell are good for the environment we live in or we will help you find any fertilizers that you might need to get the best healthy and growth from your plants.

-I just found out the other day that, after a plant was planted, my Gramma would give it a good pruning and it would grow like crazy!
-But now we know more.
+“I just found out the other day that, after a plant was planted, my Grandma would give it a good pruning and it would grow like crazy!”
+But nowadays we know more.
 While what’s going on above ground is important, growing healthy roots below ground will ensure healthy shoots above ground.
 Those roots anchor the boat, so to speak, so it doesn’t go adrift.
 So, after planting, keep the soil moist for at least 2-3 weeks and up to a year, depending on the plant.
-And don’t worry about pruning yet.
+And don’t worry about pruning just yet.